 Once you have read through the Office of Graduate & Postdoctoral Studies (OGPS) Thesis Completion Guide and prepared your document for submission, follow the steps below to complete the process.

-Fill in all mandatory fields (Author, Title, Advisor) and any other field that is applicable to your submission.
+7.Describe item (Part One) - Fill in all mandatory fields and any other field that is applicable to your submission.

 Authors: This field is mandatory.
 Enter the name of the author and click the Add button.